JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 }
 ```

-This protocol declares that the Interactor needs to hold a reference to a subject and to know what type that subject is, along with the name of the property to which we want to respond.
+This protocol declares that the Interactor needs to hold a reference to a subject and needs to know what type that subject is, along with the name of the property to which we want to respond.

-It also requires that we include a closure to respond the the NotifyPropertyChanged event.
+It also requires that we include a closure to respond to the NotifyPropertyChanged event.

 Since, in this example, we want to be able to create instances of Interactors in a storyboard, our implementing class has to comply, not only to our own protocols, but also, to the requirements of IB's designers: